apache/accumulo-website/_docs-2-0/troubleshooting/tools.md

      1000000000 :          0   0.00%
     10000000000 :          0   0.00%

-Likewise, `PrintInfo` will dump the key-value pairs and show you the contents of the RFile:
+Likewise, `rfile-info` will dump the key-value pairs and show you the contents of the RFile:

-    $ accumulo org.apache.accumulo.core.file.rfile.PrintInfo --dump /accumulo/tables/1/default_tablet/A000000n.rf
+    $ accumulo rfile-info --dump /accumulo/tables/1/default_tablet/A000000n.rf
     row columnFamily:columnQualifier [visibility] timestamp deleteFlag -> Value ...